-Each of the three reservoirs within Curecanti National Recreation Area has a character all its own, and each provides a different type of boating experience.
+Each of the three reservoirs within Curecanti has a character all its own.
+They each provide a different type of boating experience.

-Please visit the Watercraft Inspection page to see where your type of watercraft can launch and if your watercraft requires an inspection for aquatic invasive species before and after launch.
+Before launching, please visit the watercraft inspection page to see where your type of watercraft can launch and if it requires an inspection for aquatic invasive species.

 BLUE MESA RESERVOIR

-Twenty mile long Blue Mesa Reservoir, with its 96 miles of shoreline, affords many opportunities for boating.
+Twenty mile long Blue Mesa has 96 miles of shoreline and provides many opportunities for motorboating, paddleboarding, kayaking, canoeing, and more.
 Windsurfing is popular at several areas such as the Bay of Chickens or in the Iola Basin near the Lake City Bridge.
 Boaters can explore several arms of the reservoir which reach into secluded canyons.
 Water skiers can practice their sport in the late months of summer, July and August, when waters warm slightly.

-All boaters on Blue Mesa Reservoir should be aware that strong afternoon winds, sometimes accompanied by storms, can cause hazardous conditions.
-Be weatherwise: watch for threatening cloud build ups.
+All boaters on Blue Mesa should be aware that strong afternoon winds often accompanied by storms, can cause hazardous conditions.
+Be smart and watch for threatening clouds.
 As soon as strong winds begin to blow, head for shore.

 Water temperatures remain cold through much of the season.
 Windsurfers and water skiers are advised to wear wet suits.